SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Evaluation

-To study the practical performance of \PVP{} and other consensus protocols, we prototype in \RDB{}~\cite{resilientdb-demo}, an open-source blockchain system.
-We implemented \PVP{} and other protocols in \RDB{}.
-To generate a workload for the protocols, we used the \emph{Yahoo Cloud Serving Benchmark}~\cite{ycsb} provided by the Blockbench macro benchmarks~\cite{blockbench}.
+To study the practical performance of \SpotLess{} and other consensus protocols, we implemented \SpotLess{} and other protocols in \RDB{}.
+To generate experimental workloads, we used the \emph{Yahoo Cloud Serving Benchmark}~\cite{ycsb} provided by the Blockbench macro benchmarks~\cite{blockbench}.
 In the generated workload, each client transaction queries a YCSB table with half a million active records and $90\%$ of the transactions write and modify records.
 Before the experiments, each replica is initialized with an identical copy of the YCSB table.
 We perform all experiments on Oracle Cloud, using up to 128 machines for replicas and 32 machines for clients.
-Each replica or client is deployed on a \texttt{e3}-machine with a $16$-core AMD EPYC 7742 processor running at $\SI{3.4}{\giga\hertz}$ with $\SI{32}{\giga\byte}$ memory.
+Each replica and client is deployed on a \texttt{e3}-machine with a $16$-core AMD EPYC 7742 processor, running at $\SI{3.4}{\giga\hertz}$, and with $\SI{32}{\giga\byte}$ memory.